jackrobertscott/authpack-client-190806/documents/api/Memberships.md

 Options.

-- workspaceId: `string`: id of a workspace.
+- group: `string`: id of a group.
-- userId: `string?`: id of a user.
+- account: `string`: id of a account.
-- email `string?`: when user id is not provided, email address is used.
+- permissions `string[]?`: ids of permissions assigned to member.
-- scopeIds `string[]?`: permission scopes assigned to member.
+- meta `object?`: developer assigned attributes.
-- data `object?`: developer assigned attributes.
+- email `string?`: email address - used when account not provided.

 Returns.